 - Kristina Roepstorff (CHA), author of the paper Migration and the Shrinking Humanitarian Space in Europe and research lead of CHA’s Shrinking Humanitarian Space project.

-The input will be followed by an open discussion and a small reception.
+The inputs will be followed by an open discussion and a small reception.

 The event will be held in English.

 Please note that the number of participants is limited.
 You will receive a confirmation e-mail.